LQS-IUST/UAV-STD/README.md

 # UAV-STD
-Air-to-air UAV small target detection
+This is an air-to-air UAV small target detection project.